Spinal Cord Injury Lawyer

 You may feel little to no sensation, including temperature or touch, in your limbs.
 You may also notice a tingling sensation in the hands or feet.

 Under ideal circumstances, our attorneys can negotiate a settlement with the responsible party's insurance company that covers the true extent of your losses.
 When it comes to spine injuries, the necessary amount of restitution can amount to millions of dollars.
-As a result, it is not uncommon for an insurance company to try and achieve a settlement that is well below what a victim actually deserves.
+Still, it is common for an insurance company to offer a settlement that is well below what a victim actually deserves.

 Rest assured that Rubin & Machado will not hesitate to take your case to court if an appropriate settlement cannot be reached.
-We have the resources to create a compelling case on your behalf in order to convince a jury that you deserve a maximum award that will allow you to cope with the devastating losses that have resulted from your injury.
+We have the resources to create a compelling case on your behalf and convince a jury that you deserve a maximum award, which will allow you to cope with the devastating losses that have resulted from your injury.